Why Is My Dog Drinking So Much Water and When Should I Be Concerned?

 First things first: never attempt to limit how much water your dog drinks unless instructed by a veterinarian.

 Dogs instinctively know how much water they need and will self-regulate their intake to maintain proper hydration — just like you.
 Restricting their water can cause unnecessary stress on their system and lead to dehydration.
+Unless your dog has a diagnosed medical condition that requires monitoring, let them have free access to the water bowl.

 Always Provide Water for Your Dog When Leaving Home